 Google Ads, Facebook Ads, LinkedIn Ads, and More

-- Losing access means losing campaign data and benchmarking for future ads.
-Although losing data is painful, a good digital marketing team can help you set up your ads again.
-You’ll just need to be patient through the ads’ learning phases, which can take days to months, to complete.
-Just make sure you block the billing through your credit card company if you can’t recover your account.
+• Losing access means losing valuable campaign data and benchmarking for future ads.
+Although losing this data is painful, a good digital marketing team can set your ads up again in a matter of days on a different account.
+You’ll need to be patient, though; your ads will need to relearn PPC algorithms, which can take days to months.
+Just make sure to block any billing charges from your lost account.

 4. Social Media Accounts - Your Social Channels